March for Veterans FAQ's

 You don’t have to be super fit to take part and it’s not a race.
-However this is 100 mile walk challenge, therefore you should be of average fitness and enjoy reasonable health.
+So whether you’re undertaking the 10 mile walk or your own 100 mile challenge, you should have an average fitness and enjoy reasonable health.
 It is essential that the charity are made aware of any medical conditions that may be affected by participating in the event

 Walking not your thing?

 There are loads of ways you can get involved and support blind veterans in the month of March.
 Find out more

 How to sign up for one of the 14 organised 10 mile walks?

 We've got 14 fabulous walks taking place across the country in March.
 To sign up or find out more, please visit our March for Veterans page.

 Will I receive a fundraising pack?

 Rather than cluttering up your doormat with post we'll keep you bang up to date online with the latest ideas, tips and tricks to raise sponsorship as well as free downloadable fundraising materials to help you reach your target from us.